 Historically, soft-law guidelines from administrative authorities in the Cayman Islands were the main source of PPP regulation for local PPP projects.
 However, the introduction of a public procurement legal framework in 2018 has resulted in the Cayman Islands having one of the youngest PPP law and regulation models in the world.
-This framework has been used as the basis for assessing and regulating the current expansion of, for instance, the Owen Roberts International Airport located on Grand Cayman, Cayman Islands, as well as a proposed cruise ship pier/terminal and a new waste management and treatment facility.
+This framework has been used as the basis for assessing and regulating the current expansion of, for instance, the Owen Roberts International Airport located on Grand Cayman, Cayman Islands, as well as a new waste-management and treatment facility.
 As may be expected, the framework does not apply to international project finance transactions structured through Cayman Islands vehicles.

 The Cayman Islands as a Jurisdiction of Choice

 The Cayman Islands continues to be one of the leading tax-neutral jurisdictions through which to structure international project finance transactions where a tax-neutral jurisdiction is required for the relevant debt securities and bank loans.
-There are four broad categories of benefits which contribute to the appeal of Cayman structures for international transactions, as follows:
+The four broad categories of benefits that contribute to the appeal of Cayman Islands' structures for international transactions are set out as follows.

 Sophistication as a jurisdiction

 The Cayman Islands is a British Overseas Territory.
-The United Kingdom is responsible for the external affairs of Cayman and its defence and internal security but, otherwise, the Cayman Islands is self-governing with a democratically elected legislature.
+The United Kingdom is responsible for the external affairs of the Cayman Islands and its defence and internal security but, otherwise, the Cayman Islands is self-governing, with a democratically elected legislature.
 The Cayman Islands makes its own laws and has independent legal and judicial systems.

-There are dedicated "fast track" commercial courts in the Cayman Islands, including a Financial Services Division of the Grand Court that recognises the need for special procedures and skills in dealing with the more complex civil cases that arise out of the financial sector in the Cayman Islands.
+There are dedicated commercial courts in the Cayman Islands, including a Financial Services Division of the Grand Court that recognises the need for special procedures and skills in dealing with the more complex civil cases that arise out of the financial sector in the Cayman Islands.
 Courts in the Cayman Islands are very active, efficient and well-respected.
-In addition, the ultimate court of appeal is the Privy Council in London so there is a good deal of certainty in relation to the judicial process.
+In addition, the ultimate court of appeal is the Privy Council in London; as a result, there is a good deal of certainty in relation to the judicial process.
 This is a strong source of comfort for investors and counterparties, who may want the reassurance that if rights have to be enforced before a court, it will be before a familiar and trusted system.

 Commitment to transparency

-The Cayman Islands Government and its main regulator, the Cayman Islands Monetary Authority, have worked continuously with governments and international authorities over many years to ensure that the Cayman Islands is trusted as a well-regulated, co-operative and transparent jurisdiction.
-For example, the Cayman Islands was an early adopter of: (i) comprehensive and strict anti-money laundering laws and Know Your Customer (or KYC) rules and regulations, which are at least equivalent to those of established OECD member states; and (ii) the Foreign Account Tax Compliance Act and the OECD's Common Reporting Standard, so that tax information on investors is now exchanged with over 100 other countries.
-As a result, the Cayman Islands is rated by the OECD as largely compliant regarding transparency and information exchange - the same rating as given to the United Kingdom, Germany and the United States.
+The Cayman Islands government and its main regulator, the Cayman Islands Monetary Authority, have worked continuously with governments and international authorities over many years to ensure that the Cayman Islands is trusted as a well-regulated, co-operative and transparent jurisdiction.
+For example, the Cayman Islands was an early adopter of:

 Types of Cayman Islands Vehicles